 7) Why did he swear twice to save the fire from two different sins?

 Ans:- The poet swore to save fire from two different sins.
 The first time was when the poet saw the cruel behaviour of the furious flames of the fire which turned the dead body into grey ashes and partially burnt it up.
 The poet then swore that he would save the fire from the sin of forgetfulness.
 He would not let the fire forget the terrific thing it did to a dead body.
-The second time was when his own first-born died and due to unfavourable circumstances he had to consign him to the fire.
+The second time was when his own first-born died and due to unfavourable circumstances, he had to consign him to the fire.
 The poet then swore to save the fire from the sin of forgiveness.
-He thinks the fire favoured him from helping the soul of his first-born and attain enlightenment but he does not want it.
+He thinks the fire favoured him by helping the soul of his first-born and attain enlightenment but he does not want it.

 8) Though the poem reveals the religious leaning of a Parsi, it still has its human appeal.
 Justify it with your own comments.